 Youth in Kerala: economy, jobs, education, and skills

-MSMEs employ around 23.6 lakh workers in Kerala; the EPFO-covered formal sector accounts for about 8% of the labour force, across 19,029 registered establishments.
+The EPFO-covered formal sector accounts for about 8% of the labour force, across 19,020 registered establishments.

-Government-funded short skill courses under PMKVY in Kerala most often train young people as Telecom Technician - IoT Devices/Systems, Sewing Machine Operator - Knits, Sewing Machine Operator.
+Government-funded short skill courses under PMKVY in Kerala most often train young people as Telecom Technician - IoT Devices/Systems, General Duty Assistant, Sewing Machine Operator - Knits.

-The most-taken Industrial Training Institute (ITI) trades by admission are Electrician (NSQF), Draughtsman (Civil) (NSQF), Computer Operator and Programming Assistant (NSQF).
+The most-taken Industrial Training Institute (ITI) trades by admission are Draughtsman (Civil) (NSQF), Electrician (NSQF), Mechanic (Motor Vehicle) (NSQF).

 See Kerala district-by-district Y-POWER scores · Find government schemes for youth in Kerala · How this data is calculated